virgilmaster/Automated_installpackages/README.md

 Use it by running main.py.
 # By testing it can be used in windows, but in the other system still have some bugs
 In this weekend will do some bug fix.
+# You can use this scripts by changing it's mirros_pools or spider's domain and links in your conuntry.